Solar-Helix-Independent-Transport/allianceauth-discord-multiverse/README.md

 1. Add a new `DISCORD MANAGED SERVER` in admin
 2. Set the guild id to match your new server
 3.  set any access control settings you need
-4. Set the ignored groups for the server.
-These groups wll not be synced to this discord server.
+4. Set the included groups for the server.
+These are the only groups that will not be synced to this discord server.
+Enable the "managed groups" option if you want the auto corp/ali groups to sync magically too.
 5. Click Save
+6. Restart Auth
-6. Goto Services in the main auth site
+7. Goto Services in the main auth site
-7. Click "Link Discord" on the new server and add your auth bot to the correct server.
+8. Click "Link Discord" on the new server and add your auth bot to the correct server.
-8. People can now join as required
+9. People can now join as required